Steal (basketball)

 In basketball, a steal occurs when a defensive player legally causes a turnover by their positive, aggressive action(s).
 This can be done by deflecting and controlling, or by catching the opponent's pass or dribble of an offensive player.
 The defender must not touch the offensive player's hands or otherwise a foul is called.

 Steals are credited to the defensive player who first causes the turnover, even if they do not end up with possession of the live ball.
-To earn a steal, the defensive player must be the initiator of the action causing the turnover, not just the benefactor.
+To earn a steal, the defensive player must be the initiator of the action causing the turnover.
 Whenever a steal is recorded by a defensive player, an offensive player must be credited as committing a turnover.